 - pepper, to taste

 - 4 tbsp tahini

 - ½ lemon, juiced

-- Cut the pumpkin into small 2cm cubes.
-In a medium mixing bowl, add 2 tsp of olive oil, the ground cumin powder and a pinch of salt and pepper.
+- Cut the pumpkin into small 2 cm cubes.
+In a medium mixing bowl, add 2 tsp of olive oil, the cumin powder and a pinch of salt and pepper.
 Mix well to ensure the pumpkin is well coated.

-- Line a baking tray with baking paper.
-Spread out the butternut pumpkin evenly across the tray and place in the oven at 200°C or 390°F for 20 minutes.
+- Line a sheet pan with baking paper.
+Spread out the butternut pumpkin evenly across the sheet pan and place in the oven at 200°C or 390°F for 20 minutes.

-- Remove the tray from the oven.
+- Remove the sheet pan from the oven.
 Flip the pumpkin to expose the underside and bake for another 8 minutes.
 We are looking for a nice golden-brown colour.

-- Bring 4 cups of water to boil and add salt.
+- In a medium saucepan, bring 4 cups of water to boil and add salt.
 Pour in the freekeh and cook on low heat for 30 minutes, stirring occasionally.
 When done, remove from heat, drain and set aside to cool.

 - Cut the apple and slice into thin slices.
-Place them in a bowl with the salt water to avoid browning.
+Place them in a small mixing bowl with the salt water to avoid browning.
 Drain and dry the apples when you’re ready to serve.

-- Toast the pine nuts in a pan for about 1-2 minutes with no oil, until golden brown.
+- Dry toast the pine nuts in a small fry pan for about 1-2 minutes, until golden brown.

-- Add the tahini, maple syrup and the juice of half a lemon into a bowl or jug.
+- Add the tahini, maple syrup and the juice of half a lemon into a small mixing bowl.

 - Add water 1 tsp at a time and whisk well to combine the ingredients.
 6 tsp of water is the recommended amount of water for this dressing but add more or less until you reach a consistency you are happy with.